 Or you could throw yourself into your work, or choose to watch TV, or go camping (currently allowed in the proposed National Park area), or go 4-wheeling (currently allowed in the proposed National Park area), or go hunting (currently allowed in some of the proposed National Park area), or go horseback riding (currently allowed in the proposed National Park area), or watch wildlife (currently allowed in the proposed National Park area), or stargaze (Mt Kobau is one of the best stargazing mountains in Canada), or work to protect the environment (there are many protected areas in the proposed National Park area), or otherwise not speak up.

-Click here to open my full August 2015 commentary as featured in the Similkameen News Leader newspaper beginning on August 25, 2015.
+*The Similkameen News Leader ceased publication in August of 2016 when the owner retired.
+Click here to open Arlene’s full August 2015 commentary as featured in the Similkameen News Leader newspaper beginning on August 25, 2015.